mafm/ledger.fs/README.md

 Ledger.fs is like John Wiegley's [Ledger](http://www.ledger-cli.org/), but [simpler](https://github.com/mafm/ledger.py/blob/master/doc/Ledger.md).

-This code is basically a rewrite of an earlier python implementation - [ledger.py](https://github.com/mafm/ledger.py/).
+This code is basically a rewrite of an earlier python implementation:
+[ledger.py](https://github.com/mafm/ledger.py/).
 The F# implementation is simpler, easier to extend, and runs at least an order of magnitude faster.